 If used correctly, e-collar training can be an extremely useful tool for both rehabilitation of behavioural issues, as well as recall training.
 I have rehabilitated even some of the most traumatized rescues using e-collars.
 Before e-collar training, these dogs were scared and insecure.
 Today they are happy and confident pups.

 E-collar training is very specialized and should ALWAYS be done with a professional who knows what they are doing.
 I will only work with specific e-collar companies for the sake of reliability.
 If you don’t already have an e-collar, and you are interested in getting one, I am a re-seller for E-collar Technologies and Dogtra, which are the two brands I recommend.
 I will not sell e-collars to anyone without having a session with them first, or knowing the trainer that they have previously worked with.

 I can promise you that if you put in the effort and work with me to make the changes and recommendations I give you, you will see an improvement, and your dog will and can get better.
 Only 1% of dogs can’t be rehabilitated due to neurological problems.
-Click here to book now.
+Book a session now.

 Yes.
-I will always be open to training a dog regardless of their history.
-Click here to book now.
+Hairy Tales will always be open to training a dog regardless of their history.
+Book a session.